localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 {{< img src="pods_collaboration.png" >}}

 After a couple of attempts, Bob asks for help from his co-worker Alice.
 Alice is very happy to do so.
 She asks him to push a Cloud Pod from his LocalStack instance that exposes the error.
 Bob pushes the pod and Alice pulls it onto the local machine.
 After digging a bit, Alice finds out that there is a region mismatch between the `boto3` client used in the Lambda function (`us-east-1`) and the other AWS resources previously created (`us-west-2`).

 Alice goes ahead and fixes the Lambda code, and pushes a new version of the Cloud Pod.
 Bob can now pull the latest version and to try out the new code by sending a message to the queue.
-Bob is grateful to Alice, as he can now finally run his implementation locally end-to-end with no errors. 🚀
+Bob is grateful to Alice, as he can now finally run his implementation locally end-to-end with no errors 🚀.
+The picture above shows the end-to-end Cloud Pods's flow we just described.

 ## Pre-seeding CI environments